adomokos/Vim-Katas/exercises/70_evaluate_an_iterator_to_number_items_in_a_list.md

 Use the expression register to do the loop
 `:let i=1` - set the i var to 1
-`qa` - record the the macro in the 'a' register `I<C-r>=i<CR>)<Esc>` - insert the value of i
+`qa` - record the macro in the 'a' register `I<C-r>=i<CR>)<Esc>` - insert the value of i
 `let i += 1` - increment i by 1
 `q` - finish recording the macro